ub-math/exam_guides/docs/index.md

 #### 3. Access the exam questions

-1. On your computer, in a web browser, access the following  URL: <a href="https://exams.math.buffalo.edu">exams.math.buffalo.edu</a>.
+1. On your computer, in a web browser, access the following  URL: [exams.math.buffalo.edu](https://exams.math.buffalo.edu){:target="_blank" rel="noopener"}.
 2. Enter your UBIT username and the exam PIN, and wait for the proctor to announce the exam password.
 3. Enter the exam password, click Go to access the exam questions, and begin work on the exam.

 #### 4. Answer the exam questions

-1. One-side only: write your solutions on blank sheets of paper using one side of the paper only.
+1. **One-side only:** write your solutions on blank sheets of paper using one side of the paper only.
-2. Question numbers: clearly label your work with the corresponding question number.
+2. **Question numbers:** clearly label your work with the corresponding question number.
-3. Space between questions: leave some blank space between your work for different questions (~3cm).
+3. **Space between questions:** leave some blank space between your work for different questions (~3cm).
-4. Space for ID: leave an empty spot on each page where you will place your Photo ID when taking pictures of your work for submitting them to Gradescope.
+4. **Space for ID:** leave an empty spot on each page where you will place your Photo ID when taking pictures of your work for submitting them to Gradescope.
-5. One Page: for each question, write all of your answer on the same page if possible:
+5. **One Page:** for each question, write all of your answer on the same page if possible:
     * If you are unsure your solution will fit in the remaining space on the current page, start the problem on a new page.
     * In the case where multiple pages of work are needed, clearly indicate that your solution is continued on another page.